Healthy Homes Assessment Titahi Bay

 Insulation Titahi Bay

-The insulation of the ceiling and underfloor is required to all rental homes since 1 July 2019.
-Property managers and landlords are required to make sure that the insulation meets the new quality.
-In some cases, current ceiling insulation, or the insulation of the sub floor space may require to be added or replaced.
+Ceiling and underfloor insulation is mandatory in all rental homes from 1 July 2019.
+All landlords and property managers are required to make sure that the insulation is up to standards that are in line with the latest standard.
+In some instances, existing ceiling insulation or insulation in the subfloor space may require to be filled with or replaced.

-A house that is well-insulated will help to control condensation and reduce the chances of mould and damp, and will also make more easy to the house to keep heat.
+A well-insulated property will reduce the risk of condensation and reduce the chances of mould and damp, as well as making it easier for the house to hold heat.

-The "R" refers to thermal resistance, and is a measure of how well insulation resists heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" refers to thermal resistance, and is a gauge of how well the insulation can withstand heat flow.
+The more R-value is higher, the better the insulation.

 Titahi Bay Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about what’s inside the building it’s also about the outside.
-You must make sure there is somewhere for surface and underground water to flow and prevent it from getting into the building.
-When it concerns damp and moisture it’s often the concerns you don’t notice that can cause a lot of trouble and cause damages to your investment and harming your tenant’s well-being.
+Protecting your rental property from the effects of moisture isn’t just a matter of the inside of the building; you have to make sure there is somewhere for surface and underground water to flow, and prevent it from getting inside.
+When it is damp and moisture, it’s usually what you don’t see that can cause a lot of trouble and end up causing the property to suffer and harming the tenant’s well-being.

-Rental properties should be equipped with effective drainage for the removal of floodwaters, surface water, and groundwater, with an appropriate runoff or outfall.
-Making sure that the water is able to go, and that it doesn’t sit beneath structures is an important aspect of making sure your property is dry.
+Rental properties must be equipped with efficient drainage to eliminate rainwater, storm water, and ground water.
+This includes an appropriate runoff or outfall.
+Making sure that the water is able to go, and also that it doesn’t get sucked into buildings is a vital aspect of maintaining your property’s dry.

-In addition to the drainage system that will prevent water ingress, if the rental is enclosed between floorboards and ground, a ground water barrier must be installed if it’s reasonably practicable to install it.
+Alongside a drainage system to prevent moisture from entering, if your rental is enclosed between floorboards and ground, a ground water barrier should be put in place if it is reasonably practicable to do so.

-Ground moisture barriers are typically a sheet of polythene that is placed over the ground, to block any moisture that is present in the ground from entering the home.
-It also assists in preventing from causing damage to the flooring insulation.
+An underground moisture barrier typically a polythene sheet laid over the ground to stop any moisture present in the ground from getting into the property.
+It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection